saadaf-m/UX-Project1/README.md

 - Summarize common patterns or design approaches that provide a strong user experience **for** small business owners.
   - Common patterns/design approaches such as the use of icons, navigation layouts, dashboard configurations that prioritize clarity.
 - Note unique or creative solutions that competitors use to address small busines challenges (e.g., quick-glance financial summary).
 These can inform potential features or patterns that you could adapt to your design.

+### Oct.
+27-28
+I did NOT finish competitor analysis.
+To be fair, I got a bit distracted from the last two days, but besides that, me being as productive as I can be today, I learned that a competitor analysis is incredibly time consuming.
+It has so far involved:
+- Note taking
+- critiquing every detail of the product
+- journaling how I feel at the given moment using a specific feature
+- pushing a product to its limits; trying to break the product

+But your assessment is as good as your questions.
+So learning to ask better questions is also involved.